quark-mcu/qmsi/doc/power_management.rst

 **Note: This feature will only work if RAM is preserved during sleep.
 This is a platform design prerequisite.**

+**Note: The USB peripheral on Quark SE C1000 does not support save / restore.
+This is a known hardware limitation.**

 In addition, please note that in order for this feature to work as expected, the bootloader also needs to be built with the ENABLE_RESTORE_FEATURE turned on.